Anwarvic/Arabic-Tashkeela-Model/README.md

 ## diacritized_word()

-This method is used to diacritized a given word based on the HMM model.
-The input of this method is a clean word (with no diacrentization) and this method returns a diacrentized word based on the trained model.
+This method is used to diacritize a given word based on the HMM model.
+The input of this method is a clean word (with no diacritization) and this method returns a diacritized word based on the trained model.
 Let's see an example:

 ```python
 >>> from hmm import HMM